pinkcigareti/ekologger-doc/README.md

   uint32_t node_count;
  }node_date_t;
  ```
   Subscribe to Nodes date char, and then write 1 to it.
-Slave will send nodes_date_t struct for each file, which should be interpreted as "first 8 bytes - timestamp of file in ms, 4 bytes - node_count in file", at the end slave sends empty struct (all 12 bytes are zero), to indicate that there are no more files on sdcard;
+Slave will send nodes_date_t struct for each file, which should be interpreted as "first 8 bytes - timestamp of file in ms, 4 bytes - node_count in file".
+At the end slave sends empty struct (all 12 bytes are zero), to indicate that there are no more files on sdcard;

 ### Ready-to-use live data characteristics (UUID 0x0500)